UruguayOfficial Name: Oriental Republic of Uruguay

 Local Laws & Special Circumstances

-SPECIAL CIRCUMSTANCES: Uruguay's customs authorities may enforce strict regulations concerning temporary importation into or export from Uruguay of items such as precious jewels, gold, firearms, pornography, inflammable articles, acids, prohibited drugs including some medications, plants, seeds, and foodstuffs as well as some antiquities and business equipment.
+Customs Requirements: Uruguay's Customs authorities may enforce strict regulations concerning temporary importation or exportation of certain items.
+These include precious jewels, gold, firearms, pornography, inflammable articles, acids, prohibited drugs, plants, seeds, and foodstuffs as well as antiquities and business equipment.
 Uruguayan Customs also prohibits the import of subversive materials aimed at overthrowing the government or promoting anarchy, genocide, or other globally condemned practices.
-It is advisable to contact the Embassy of Uruguay in Washington, D.C., or one of Uruguay's consulates in the United States for specific information regarding customs requirements.
+Contact the Embassy of Uruguay in Washington, D.C., or one of Uruguay's consulates in the United States for specific information regarding customs requirements.

-Tourists are permitted to import personal effects, including jewelry, cameras, computers, sporting goods etc. for personal use free of duty or taxes.
-Travelers bringing commercial goods into Uruguay must declare them to customs officers at the port of entry or face possible detention or seizure of the goods and charges of contraband or evasion of customs controls.
+Tourists are permitted to import personal effects, including jewelry, cameras, computers, sporting goods etc., free of duty or taxes.
+Travelers bringing commercial goods into Uruguay must declare them to customs officers at the port of entry or face possible detention or seizure of the goods and criminal charges.
 Visitors are expected to comply with local law and regulations by approaching a customs officer before routine inspection of all incoming baggage.
 Please see our Customs Information page.

-ACCESSIBILITY: While in Uruguay, individuals with disabilities may find accessibility and accommodation different from what you find in the United States.
-Uruguayan law prohibits discrimination against persons with disabilities, but the government does not effectively enforce these provisions.
+Travelers Who Require Accessibility Assistance: Uruguayan law prohibits discrimination against persons with disabilities, but the government does not effectively enforce these provisions.
 Transportation services are generally not equipped for access by persons with disabilities.
-Sidewalks and crosswalks are often in need of maintenance and/or accessibility ramps and can present challenges to disabled persons with disabilities.
+Sidewalks and crosswalks are often in need of maintenance and/or accessibility ramps and can present challenges to persons with disabilities.